big-apple-roll/big-apple-roll/design/README.md

 The logo should represents Big Apple Roll: an international rollerblading event taking place in New York City.

-Some examples of the previous year can be found in [archives](archives).
-Some early explorations can also be found in [archives/2025](archives/2025).
+Some examples of the previous year can be found in this folder.

 The logo should be delivered in vectorial format (SVG, AI, EPS) and in raster format (PNG, JPG).

-Deadline: Mid-March

 ### Social media variants and color palette